nullonerror/nullonerror.org/_posts/2023-12-01-executing-untrusted-code-in-serverless-environments-a-telegram-bot-for-running-c-and-c++-code-on-cloud-run.md

                     try:
                         start(store)
                     except ExitTrap as e:
+                        # If exit code is not 0, we return the errors.
                         if e.code != 0:
                             with open("a.out.stderr", "rt") as stderr:
                                 return stderr.read()

+                    # If no errors, we return the output.
                     with open("a.out.stdout", "rt") as stdout:
                         return stdout.read()
             except subprocess.CalledProcessError as e: